Cultural Family Facts

 - Full moon and half moon are celebrated every month and on these days you will see more offerings.
 You will also notice the local people visiting the temple and wearing their colourful sarongs and kebayas.

 - Many Indonesian people eat with their hand, rather than use a knife and fork.
 They are very tidy and clean even without utensils.
+You must eat with your right hand only, and Balinese often sit on the floor to eat.

 - The little road side restaurants are called “Warungs”.